Fattcat/DonkRF-KeyCopy/README.md

 1. Download this GitHub REPO.
-2. Upload .ino file to your Arduino nano board.
+2. Open Sketch name DonkRF-KeyCopy.ino and upload it to your Arduino nano board.
 3. I will finish it later (sry) ...